wojciech-kaczmarek/ai-tennis-scheduler/.ai/get-tournaments-endpoint-implementation-plan.md

 5. **Testing**
    - Unit tests for Zod schema and service logic
    - Integration test for the API route using a test Supabase instance
-6. **Documentation**
-   - Update README with endpoint spec
-   - Add JSDoc comments on service and handler